Frequently Asked Questions

 A.4

-However, if the services provided by the outsourced service provider does not involve frequent or regular contact with children or MIPs, and the work of their staff at the organisation or enterprise is monitored properly, e.g. short-term maintenance workers, delivery assistants, speakers of public lectures, guest performers employed through outsourced contracts by the organisation or enterprise, the scheme does not cover these works.
-We do not suggest organisation or enterprise to request these staff to undergo SCRC.
+However, if the services provided by the outsourced service provider does not involve frequent or regular contact with children or MIPs, and the work of their staff at the organisation or enterprise is monitored properly, e.g. short-term maintenance workers, delivery assistants, speakers of public lectures, guest performers employed through outsourced contracts by the organisation or enterprise, the staff concerned do not need to undergo SCRC.
+Also, we do not suggest organisation or enterprise to request these staff to undergo SCRC.

-Although organisation or enterprise does not need to request these staff to undergo SCRC, employer of the organisation or enterprise has the responsibility to adopt reasonable measures to protect children and MIPs from sexual abuse, e.g. monitoring the work of the above-mentioned staff.
+In any event the organisation or enterprise has the responsibility to adopt reasonable measures to protect children and MIPs from sexual abuse, e.g. monitoring the work of the above-mentioned staff.
+The checking itself cannot take the place of prudent selection and employment practice , as well as proper supervision.

 Q.5 If an organisation or enterprise request outsourced service provider to undergo SCRC, should the organisation or enterprise make such request for checking at the tendering stage?